 I just took a Past Life Regression teleclass from someone who was recommended by Wayne Dyer (when he was alive) and that sort of famous new age coterie.
 I took it because I offer group past life, future life, and interlife regressions and progressions via teleclass and I wanted to make sure I wasn’t missing anything I could or should be adding to my classes/meditations.

-I don’t upsell.
-I wondered how she could do this class for even less than I charge, and I keep my costs down.
+- I don’t upsell.
+(I wondered how the person who offered the class I took could teach this class for even less than I charge, and I keep my costs down.
 And then I realized she was selling other products.
 This was past life regression but that was a relatively short part of what became the overall class.

 The class was ultimately about how she uses the Seth material (remember Jane Roberts & Seth?) and what you could buy from her to continue building that in your life.